aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formulasettings/_index.md

 ```

-Sets the mode for workbook calculation in ms excel.
+Sets the mode for workbook calculation in MS Excel.

 See [CalcModeType](../../com.aspose.cells/calcmodetype).